History of incarceration rich and vivid within town's corporate limits

 When he finished going through the entire story, Sergeant Whitlock of the Hannibal police who had secreted himself behind a portiere curtain, and had been listening to the complete extortion plot, appeared and arrested Greene.
 He took Greene to the jail where he was detained.

-Page 7 of 7 - The jailer was astonished at the arrest of this prominent man.
+The jailer was astonished at the arrest of this prominent man.
 He permitted him the freedom of the inside of the jail, and visitors, if such appeared.
 However, Greene found that the Hannibal people he knew did not come to help him and he declared he had been deserted.
 He fell into despondency.

 The newspapers had a heyday with the situation.
 All local newspapers published front page stories beginning on September 21, the day of his arrest, and on October 5 were still giving the facts front page headlines.
 The city referred the matter to a Grand Jury so there was a delay in proceeding in the trial for extortion.
 The Monroe City man reclaimed the equipment.
 Greene's wife came from Monroe City and stayed near the jail.